How to Defrost your Maytag Freezer

 - Complete defrosting and cleaning should be done at least once a year.

 - In high humidity areas, a freezer may need more frequent defrosting and cleaning.
-See “Defrosting and Cleaning” in the Use & Care Guide for complete instructions.
+See “Defrosting and Cleaning” in the Owner's Manual for complete instructions.
 If you would like to download or view product literature for your appliance, please visit our Manuals and Literature page.

 - Turn the temperature control dial to the coldest setting, approximately 6 hours before defrosting, to ensure frozen food is at the lowest temperature before removing it from the freezer.